-Clearing Up the Confusion on Earthenware, Stoneware, and Porcelain Materials.
+Earthenware, Stoneware, and Porcelain Materials Differences

 Whenever anyone talks about earthenware, stoneware, and porcelain, there can be confusion about each material and how they are different.
 Each one has some similarities but also some unique differences.

 Earthenware, stoneware, and porcelain are all made by various clays and then fired.
-The kind of clay used and the temperature they are fired at can make a difference as to how soft or hard the actual end product is.
-Though they can all seem to be similar, they are all very different materials and products.
+The kind of clay used and the temperature they are fired can make a difference as to how soft or hard the actual end product is.
+Though they all seem to be similar, they are all very different materials and products.

-Earthenware
+All About Earthenware

 Earthenware is also a comprehensive term used for different kinds of objects made out of pottery.